 Dance Woking is a company limited by guarantee and with registered charitable status.
 It has seven Trustees.
 All directors of the board are the members of the company and act as the trustees to the charity.
 The board members provide leadership, strategy and direction to the organisation and embrace its vision, values and culture.

 Karen has had a varied and interesting career all of which has been facilitated by Dance.
-Following 10 years in industry as a performer, dance artist, choreographer and teacher Karen moved into eduction and more recently educational management and is currently Head of Learning and Standards for Creative Arts at Guildford College.
+Following 10 years in industry as a performer, dance artist, choreographer and teacher Karen moved into eduction and more recently educational management and was Head of Learning and Standards for Creative Arts at Guildford College.

 Katie is an arts marketing professional with specialist skills in digital communications and experience of strategic planning and delivery within dance education, dance theatre and the fashion industry.
 Having worked at The Place (London) and London Contemporary Dance School for over a decade, she has delivered communications strategies for a broad range of work.
 Katie devised the School’s first live stream programme in 2012, going on to produce and present the School’s Virtual Open Days.
 Other significant projects include the creation and launch of multiple websites and working with choreographer’s including Lea Anderson and James Cousins to market promenade performances and performed exhibitions at Victoria & Albert Museum, Candid Arts and Stone Nest.
 Katie has a BA (Hons) in Dance and Culture, she has studied Kathak and contemporary techniques and has guest lectured in communications at London Contemporary Dance School and the University of Winchester.
-Katie is currently the Marketing Manager at Aakash Odedra Company.
+Katie was the Marketing Manager at Aakash Odedra Company.